pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   cluster might get deleted.
 Driver implementations must store enough information elsewhere to detect when some allocated resource is no longer needed to recover from such scenarios.

+- A ResourceClaim gets deleted and recreated while the resource driver is adding the finalizer.
+The driver must update the object to add the finalizer and then will get a conflict error, which informs the driver that it must work on a new instance of the claim.
+In general, patching a ResourceClaim is only acceptable when it does not lead to race conditions.

 - In a cluster with multiple scheduler instances, two pods might get scheduled concurrently by different schedulers.
 When they reference